-Voter polls portend conflict between Obama administration and Republican leaders over ACANovember 28th, 2012 in Health
+Voter polls portend conflict between Obama administration and Republican leaders over ACANovember 28, 2012 in Medicine & Health / Health

 An analysis of newly released polls shows that most of those who voted for President Obama in the 2012 election favor implementing the Affordable Care Act (ACA) and want the federal government to continue efforts to make sure most Americans have health insurance coverage.
 However, at the same time the President was re-elected, Republicans maintained a majority in the U.S. House of Representatives, and 30 of the nation's 50 states will have Republican governors.
 The polls suggest that those who voted for these Republican officeholders, and therefore many of the Republican governors and House Republican leaders, are likely to oppose parts of the implementation of the ACA.